Dry and fruit-forward, with notes of strawberry, raspberry, and apricot compote.

 No Harmful Additives

 Democratizing fine wine means wine for all and wine without judgement!
 Wine and a box of mac and cheese?
 That sounds like a Tuesday night to us.
 However, if you did want to explore rosé wine pairings, Archer recommends sticking with more delicate foods that will benefit from the fruity notes and medium-body of our rosé.
 Perfect hot weather drinking.

 While rosé complements many dishes, seafood-centric dishes hit closest to home.
 Archer Roose Rosé does, after all, hail from the south of France adored for coastal port cities that boast breezy, sea-side cafés.
 Chef Adam Moore created a light, versatile Grilled Tuna Niçoise Salad that plays on all the wonderful seafood flavors we love, while keeping it simple.

 Enjoy a taste of Provençal life — complete with our Rosé. À votre santé!

 Benjamin Mei still remembers his first day as an intern at Chateau Fuisse, a sixth-generation, family-owned estate in Burgundy.
 He stood among the barrels and thought to himself: 600 years ago, someone was standing right here, thinking about making wine.

-He has since made wine in the Languedoc Roussillon, Bordeaux, and Provence.
+He has since made wine in the Languedoc-Roussillon, Bordeaux, and Provence.
 Accomplished as a French winemaker, he became Head Winemaker and Director at the prestigious Vina Apaltagua in Chile, under the guidance of Chilean oenologist Alvaro Espinoza.
-Today, he owns his own winery in Provence.
+Today, he owns his own winery in the Provence.

-With its cool Mediterranean climate, winemaking has flourished in Luberon since antiquity; many believe that rosé was the first wine to be made in the South of France.
-Our grapes are grown in the heart of Provence in the Regional Natural Park of Luberon.
+With its cool Mediterranean climate, winemaking has flourished in the south of France since antiquity.
+Rosé is the style most associated with the region & many believe that it was the first wine to be made in the South of France.

 sand, some clay